cindydavila/caesar-cipher-ctf/README.md

 # Caesar Cipher Decryption CTF Challenge

 ## Objective
-Your task is to decrypt the hidden message in the following ciphertext.
-The message has been encrypted using a Caesar cipher with an unknown shift.
-Once decrypted, the flag will be in the format `CTF{<your_flag_here>}`.
+Welcome to the Caesar Cipher Decryption challenge!
+Your task is to decrypt the hidden message in the given ciphertext.
+The message has been encrypted using a simple Caesar cipher, where each letter of the plaintext has been shifted by a certain number of positions in the alphabet.
+To successfully solve the challenge, you need to figure out the correct shift value used in the cipher, and then decrypt the message.
+The flag is embedded within the decrypted message, and it will look something like this:  `CTF{<your_flag_here>}`.
+Good luck!

 ## Instructions
-1. You have been given an encrypted message using the Caesar cipher.
+1. Ciphertext: You have been given an encrypted message.
+The message has been scrambled using the Caesar cipher.
-2. Find the shift used for encryption and decrypt the message.
-3. Look for the flag inside the decrypted message.
+2. Key: The cipher is based on shifting each letter of the message by a fixed number of positions in the alphabet.
+The shift value is a number between 1 and 25 (both inclusive).
+3. Task: Your goal is to decrypt the message and retrieve the flag hidden inside.

 ## Encrypted Message
 `Khoor Zruog!
 Wklv lv d FTF flag.`